Who We Are

 L’Amour Lisik, associate prose editor

-L’Amour Lisik is an artist, writer, and QPOC who lives on the unceded traditional territories of the Lekwungen and W̱SƁNEĆ Peoples.
+L’Amour Lisik (she/her) is a queer writer and artist of Chinese Mauritian/Scottish settler descent who lives on the unceded traditional territories of the Lekwungen and W̱SÁNEĆ Peoples (Victoria, BC).
 She holds a BFA in Writing from the University of Victoria, where she focused on poetry and creative nonfiction.
-She works as managing editor for The Malahat Review.
+L’Amour also works as Managing Editor for The Malahat Review.

 Chris Slater, associate prose editor